 Air Quality Concerns

 We mentioned air leaking out of your ductwork, but the pressure in these systems means that during parts of the heating and cooling cycles, air is pulled in through those cracks and tears as well.
 It then continues through your ducts to your vents and is blown out into your home for you to breathe.
+If your AC has started to make strange noises, beware of these sounds—they could indicate deeper duct or ventilation problems.

 If you want to find out more about duct repair in Houston, TX and how it can improve your air quality and cut your heating and cooling bills, we’d love to have a conversation with you.